Exact subcategories, subfunctors of $\operatorname{Ext}$, and some applications: Some generalities about exact subcategories

-From now on, given a subcategory $\A'$ of an exact category $(\A,\E)$, the notation $\E|_{\A'}$ will stand for as defined in Lemma \ref{rest}.
-Using Lemma \ref{rest}, we now record two quick consequences, which give sufficient condition on a subcategory $\A'$, so that $(\A',\E|_{\A'})$ is an exact subcategory of $(\A,\E)$.
-The first of which we state below now is well-known.
+From now on, given a subcategory $\A'$ of an exact category $({\A},{\E})$, the notation ${\E}|_{\A'}$ will stand for as defined in Lemma \ref{rest}.
+Using Lemma \ref{rest}, we now record two quick consequences, which give a sufficient condition on a subcategory $\A'$ such that $({\A}',{\E}|_{\A'})$ is an exact subcategory of $({\A},{\E})$.
+The first of which we state below now is well-known, see for instance \cite[Lemma 10.20]{Theo}.
+However, due to the absence of a proof in \cite[Lemma 10.20]{Theo}, we give a proof using our Lemma \ref{rest}.

-\begin{prop} (c.f. \cite[Lemma 10.20]{Theo}) Let $(\A,\E)$ be an exact category.
+\begin{prop} (c.f. \cite[Lemma 10.20]{Theo}) Let $({\A},{\E})$ be an exact category.
 Let $\A'$ be a strictly full additive subcategory of $\A$.
-Assume that for every $X\to Y\to Z$ in $\E$, if $X,Z\in \A'$, then $Y\in\A'$ (i.e., $\A'$ is closed under extensions).
-Then $(\A',\E|_{\A'})$ is an exact subcategory of $(\A,\E)$. \end{prop}
+Assume that for every $X\to Y\to Z$ in ${\E}$, if $X,Z\in {\A}'$, then $Y\in{\A}'$ (i.e., $\A'$ is closed under extensions).
+Then $({\A}',{\E}|_{\A'})$ is an exact subcategory of $({\A},{\E})$. \end{prop}

 \begin{proof} By Lemma \ref{rest}, it is enough to show that the pullback (resp. pushout) in $\A$ of every $\mathcal E$-deflation (resp. inflation) of sequences in $\mathcal E|_{\A'}$ along every morphism in $\mathcal A'$ is again in $\mathcal A'$.
 Let $ $ be an inflation in $\mathcal E|_{\A'}$ and $f:A\to A'$ be a morphism in $\mathcal A'$.
 Then by \cite[Proposition 2.12(iv)]{Theo} we get the following pushout commutative diagram: